-As a 'greenfield' site, DTP has the potential to be the nucleus for a true aerotropolis blueprint.
-The Durban Aerotropolis is a well thought-out, long-term development comprising several nodes and was planned as a broad airport city, evolving along development corridors, linking Umhlanga, Ballito, the trade port precinct and Tongaat, and incorporating property belonging to one of the province's biggest landowners, Tongaat-Hulett.
+Dube TradePort a "Greenfield" site, is a 50-year Master Plan that can serve as the foundation for the development of the Durban Aerotropolis.
+This is a well-thought-out, long-term development comprising several nodes planned as a broad airport city with the Durban Aerotropolis evolving along development corridors, linking Umhlanga, Ballito, Tongaat, and incorporating property belonging to one of the province's biggest landowners, Tongaat-Hulett.
+Its controlled and planned development paved the way for economic efficiency and environmental sustainability.